What is a constitution?

 Where can I find it?

-As of summer 2022, a new constitution template has been created and shared with your Google Drive.
-You will find it under the file name ‘Group Name - Constitution’ and you should update it so it matches your previous constitution, by filling out the sections highlighted in yellow.
+Your constitution is shared with your Google Drive and you will find it under the file name ‘Group Name - Constitution’ and you should update it so it matches your previous constitution, by filling out the sections highlighted in yellow.
 If you haven’t done this yet, it’s really important you get this done as soon as possible.
 If you’re unable to locate your previous constitution, then we may be able to provide the most recent version we have kept on our files.

 Your most up to date constitution should always remain on your Google Drive so it can be easily accessed by the Student Opportunities team and committee members for years to come.